xyleth/thebesDocs/content/moves/logistics.markdown

 - **_[Tactical Acumen](https://eclipse-phase-apocalypse.obsidianportal.com/wikis/moves#Tactical)_**
 - **_[Wealth](https://eclipse-phase-apocalypse.obsidianportal.com/wikis/moves#Wealth)_**

-**_Command_**
-When you **_lead a gang into battle_**, roll+Savvy.
-On a 10+, hold 3.
-On a 7-9, hold 1.
-Over the course of the fight, spend your hold 1 for 1 to make your gang:

-- Make a hard advance
-- Stand strong against a hard advance
-- Make an organized retreat
-- Show mercy to their defeated enemies
-- Fight and die to the last

-On a miss, your orders get misunderstood or garbled or otherwise confused.

-If you don’t already have a gang, this move GIVES you one (see [NPCs, Gangs, and Vehicles](https://htmltomd.com/wikis/npcs-gangs-and-vehicles)).
-If you do already have a gang, you can choose a new option for your gang instead.

 **_Contact Network_**
 You have developed an extensive network of allies and contacts who can provide help or resources in a pinch.
 When you take this move, choose one: